-A pilot data extraction form was designed and piloted by four authors (AGC, BMW, NEOC, RRNR).
-Two authors (AGC and RRNR) independently extracted data using the finalised data extraction form.
-We planned to involve an independent third Overview author to resolve disagreements; however, this option was not required.
-The data extraction form included the following details:
+We designed a data extraction form, which was piloted by four overview authors (AGC, BMW, NEOC, RRNR).
+Two overview authors (AGC and RRNR) independently extracted data using the finalised data extraction form.
+We planned to involve an independent third overview author to resolve disagreements; however, this was not required.
+The data extraction form included the following details.